Understanding and Predicting Characteristics of Test Collections in Information Retrieval: The Impact of Varying the Number of Participants

 \subsubsection{Impact of Manual Runs.}

 In order to see the impact of manual runs on test collection reusability, we remove all manual runs from the simulated test collections and conduct the same experiments as described above. \textbf{Figure \ref{Figure:collection_variation}}, bottom row presents the results for this particular setup.
-Before going into further details, we should notice from {\bf Figure \ref{Figure:unique_document_all_collections}} that the number of unique-relevant documents noticeably reduces when we do not use any manual run in AdHoc'98, AdHoc'99, and TB'06 test collections, confirming that manual runs usually provide more unique-relevant documents than automatic runs.
-We also observe that WT'13 and WT'14 test collections are less affected in terms of the number of unique relevant documents by not having as many manual runs as other collections (See Table \ref{table:group_runs_data}).
+Note from {\bf Figure \ref{Figure:unique_document_all_collections}} that the number of unique-relevant documents is reduced noticeably when we do not use any manual run in AdHoc'98, AdHoc'99, and TB'06 test collections, confirming the importance of manual runs providing more unique-relevant documents than automatic runs.
+We also observe that WT'13 and WT'14 test collections are less affected than other collections in terms of the number of unique relevant documents because there are fewer manual runs in these test collections (See Table \ref{table:group_runs_data}).

-Comparing results between the top and bottom rows of Figure \ref{Figure:collection_variation}, we find that not any using manual run increases the required number of participating groups to achieve a $\tau_{ap}$ correlation of 0.9 or above.
-For example, for Adhoc'98, and Adhoc'99 collections, we need at least $50\%$ of the original number of participants (Table \ref{Figure:collection_variation}, bottom row) to achieve a $\tau_{ap}$ correlation of 0.9 or above which is $20\%$ (Table \ref{Figure:collection_variation}, top row) when we include manual runs in the test collections.
+Comparing results between the top and bottom rows of Figure \ref{Figure:collection_variation}, we find that not having any manual run greatly increases the required number of participating groups to achieve a $\tau_{ap}$ correlation of 0.9 or above.
+For example, for Adhoc'98, and Adhoc'99 collections, we need at least $50\%$ of the original number of participants (Table \ref{Figure:collection_variation}, bottom row) to achieve a $\tau_{ap}$ correlation of 0.9 or above which is only $20\%$ (Table \ref{Figure:collection_variation}, top row) when we do include manual runs.
 For TB'06 and WT'13 collections, we actually need $100\%$ of the original number of participants.
 Our observations are also similar for Max Drop scores.
 This suggests that the unique-relevant documents detected by manual runs could not have been detected by any of the automatic runs, thereby affecting the ranking of manual runs during the evaluation.

-The experimental evidence informs us that if we have a very few participating groups, it is always better to have as much as possible manual runs to develop a reusable test collection.
-Again, we should note that this finding is limited by the facts that we have only 50 topics and the pool depth is very shallow for the WT'13 and WT'14 test collections.
-Further experiments on other test collections might suggest differently. \\
+Ultimately, if we have very few participating groups, it is especially important to have manual runs to develop a reusable test collection.
+Note that this finding is based on an experiment with 50 topics and a shallow pool depth for the WT'13 and WT'14 test collections. \\